The Road A Graphic Novel Adaptation

 $29.15*

-The first-ever graphic novel adaptation of Cormac McCarthy’s Pulitzer Prize–winning postapocalyptic classic, The Road, approved and authorized by McCarthy and illustrated by acclaimed cartoonist Manu Larcenet.
-Named a "must-read graphic novel" by Amazon.
+The graphic novel adaptation of Cormac McCarthy’s Pulitzer Prize–winning postapocalyptic classic, The Road, approved and authorized by McCarthy and illustrated by acclaimed cartoonist Manu Larcenet.
+Now an Eisner Award winner and named a "must-read graphic novel" by Amazon.

 "Superb.
 A suitably dark graphic treatment of McCarthy’s postapocalyptic masterpiece."
 (Kirkus)